Jolonte/16-lessons-vb.net/README.md

 16) Make an algorithm that receives the cost price of a product and shows the sales value.
 It is known that the cost price will receive an addition according to a percentage entered by the user.

+  - All programs are only available on PT-BR.